Al Patel talks to Rachel Carter about his Lewisham pharmacy's pregnancy testing service.

-Why did you start offering the service?
+I've been offering this service since 2000.
 Initially we started this service because at the time, it was cheaper to do a test in the pharmacy than it was to buy one over the counter.
 It was cheaper for the patient and there was the added benefit of them being able to get some advice with regards to the result and what to do next.

 No set up costs at all - it’s just a matter of getting some stock from suppliers and having some space to do it in the pharmacy, which we had already.

 No training - it’s not really essential.
 Most of the tests are very similar, either a dip test or a little pot that you put the urine sample in.

 I would first ask the patient whether they want to do the test in the pharmacy, or take one to do at home.
 Most people would want to take one for home, that’s what I’m seeing nowadays - because it’s so cheap.
 They can get two tests [over the counter], do one now and one later to reconfirm.

 Where patients want to have it done in the pharmacy, they normally bring in a urine sample.
 We’ve got the professional kits [to test the sample], which we tend to do out the back.
 It takes roughly a couple of minutes to show the result.
 We then go into the consultation room, provide the result and some advice, and give patients a leaflet to take away and read at home.